 POSTED BY May 28, 2015 COMMENTS (97)ON

-I got a call few months back from a NGO based in Delhi.
-They were trying to help a small baby, which was critical medical condition and needed immediate medical help and they were generating the money from all over India.
+A few months back I got a call from an NGO based in Delhi.
+They were trying to help a small baby, which was a critical medical condition and needed immediate medical help and they were generating the money from all over India.
 Even there were social media campaigns around it.
-The girl talking to me, told me its an urgent matter and how as a citizen, my help could mean a lot to the poor child.
+The girl talking to me told me its an urgent matter and how as a citizen, my help could mean a lot to the poor child.

 I told her, she can mail me the details, so that I can look at what I can do from my side.
 After 1 hour, when I typed the NGO name and it turned out to be a big fraud campaign, which was widespread and many people reported their complaint.

 But this was just one example.
-There are so many area’s where various kind of frauds are going on all over country and many uneducated people who do not understand the online world fall for it and loose their money.
-This is worst than mis-selling at times because in mis-selling you get bad returns or your money is stuck, but in these kind of frauds you lose all the money forever.
+There are so many areas where various kind of frauds are going on all over the country and many uneducated people who do not understand the online world fall for it and lose their money.
+This is worst than mis-selling at times because in mis-selling you get bad returns or your money is stuck, but in these kinds of frauds you lose all the money forever.
 So I want to share some tricks used by people to do online frauds and their modus operandi.
-Here they are..
+Here they are –

 Millions of people are unemployed in India and that has given birth to this job offer scam.
 In this, you get an email offer from a reputed company which invites you for their interview.
 You see all kind of numbers, venue, last date etc, and then you see a line mentioning that you need to deposit a security deposit or some basic fees, which will be refunded later.

-Remember that no company in its senses, will ever ask you to deposit any kind of money with them for any interview.
-Below is an example of how people loose such a big amount in these kind of fraud offers.
+Remember that no company in its senses will ever ask you to deposit any kind of money with them for an interview.
+Below is an example of how people lose such a big amount in these kinds of fraud offers.

 Cybercrime police in Bangalore, India have busted a fraudulent on-line job racket offering nurses jobs in the UK and arrested five persons including two Nigerians.
 The accused had cheated a nurse to the tune of Rs11 lakh by promising her a job at the Ealing Hospital there.